Quarterly Breakfast Social Nov. 30, 2013

-First "Legacy Series" Artisan Art Book/CD Coming!
+First "Legacy Series" Artisan Art Book/CD Is Here!

 The Saga of the Sanpitch tells some of Sanpete County's history, which is rich in Native American history, pioneer stories, and conflict between the two.
 And it highlights some modern pioneering and community-building in this high desert country.

 Cherie Call, Payton Kemp, Mary Kaye Knaphus, Kate MacLeod, Sam Payne, Clive Romney, Ryan Shupe, and Gary Voorhees have collaborated with Sanpete County visual artists Laurie Lynn Farrer, Susan Gallacher, Shirley Taylor-McKay, Larry Nielson, Kathy Petersen, Carl Purcell, and Jason Quinn to create a stunning package that deserves a place in every Utah home and wherever those with Utah roots live.